 Fuel poverty affects people, young and old, all over the UK, sadly causing them to make difficult decisions between putting the heating on, using hot water, buying warm clothes, or having enough food to eat.
 It creates a vicious cycle.
 Living in a cold home contributes to a range of health issues like respiratory illnesses, suppressed immune systems, and poor circulation.
 These can lead to heart attacks, strokes, and other major problems.
 Ultimately, fuel poverty is a key contributor to the UK’s 35,000 excess winter deaths.

 There is no doubt that we will face a huge challenge over this winter and in the years to come.
 However, we aren’t powerless to make a difference.
-Community foundations across England run winter appeals.
+Community foundations across the country run winter appeals.
 Over the years, these appeals have raised millions of pounds and helped thousands of people.

 “To truly solve the problems caused by fuel poverty, systemic change at a national level is needed.
 Until that happens, people will need help from other sources.
 As a place-based funder, we know that local people will always step in and look out for one another.”